domdechiera/genius/README.md

 ## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com) from the creators of Next.js.
+The easiest way to deploy this app is to use the [Vercel Platform](https://vercel.com) from the creators of Next.js.

 Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.